panghaijiao/HJDanmakuDemo/README.md

 ![](https://img.shields.io/badge/language-objc-5787e5.svg)
 ![](https://img.shields.io/badge/license-MIT-brightgreen.svg)

-![GitHub set up-w140](http://7pum7o.com1.z0.glb.clouddn.com/HJDanmakuDemo.jpg)

-## Feature

 A high performance danmaku engine for iOS.
 For more details please click [here](http://www.olinone.com/?p=186)

+![GitHub set up-w140](http://7pum7o.com1.z0.glb.clouddn.com/HJDanmakuDemo.jpg)

+## Overview

+Compared to the version 1.0, HJDanmaku 2.0 has better performance, Such as high performance, large concurrent and better fluency. surely, you can customize the cell style according to product requirements.
+In version 2.0，it provides a new live mode to meet the live scene.

+#### Fearture

+*  [Performance] The average CPU usage for total is less than 5% .
+*  [Fluency] The rendering frame rate (FPS) is stable at 60 frames.
+*  [Concurrency] Off screen rendering ensures the stability of large concurrent data.

+#### Reference

 Dimension | 1.0| 2.0
 --------- | ------------- | -------------